Nick1994209/cloudru_containerapps_mcp/HOW_ADD_TO_IDE.md

 1. Either build the MCP server: `go build -o cloudru-containerapps-mcp` OR install it using: `go install github.com/Nick1994209/cloudru_containerapps_mcp/cmd/cloudru-containerapps-mcp@latest` (if using the installed version, make sure GOPATH/bin is in your PATH)
-   Note: This method works for released versions.
-For local development, use the build from source method.
+   Note: This method works for released versions that include the proper directory structure.
+   For local development or if the remote repository doesn't have the cmd directory yet, use the build from source method.
 2. Set up your Cloud.ru credentials as environment variables:
    - `REGISTRY_NAME` - Your Cloud.ru registry name
    - `KEY_ID` - Your service account key ID